sosy-lab/sv-benchmarks/c/Makefile-README.md

 This mode is not on by default because all sources that live in the repository **SHOULD BE POSSIBLE TO COMPILE ALL SOURCES IN THE REPOSITORY**.

-Please also note that set files may contain wildcards put only filenames **ONLY**.
+Please also note that set files may contain wildcards but in filenames **ONLY**.
 Wildcards may not be used for directory names.